-NRC is obliged to comply with the Norwegian Transparency Act's (effective 1 July 2022) requirements relating to due diligence and ensuring adequate prevention of violations of fundamental human rights and labour rights in our supply chain.
+NRC is obliged to comply with the Norwegian Transparency Act'srequirements relating to due diligence and ensuring adequate prevention of violations of fundamental human rights and labour rights in our supply chain.
 We expect the same from our suppliers and other contractors.